WastelandSYS/noDIFFier/README.md

 - Requires `git` for patch validation and application.
 - Uses system Python 3 without installing global Python packages.
 - Avoids `externally-managed-environment` issues by not using `sudo pip`.
-- Applies patches only to the current working directory where you run it.
+- Defaults to the nearest Git repository root when launched from a subdirectory, unless you decline the prompt.

 ---